christopheradams/elixir_style_guide/README_esES.md

 ### Expresiones Regulares

-_Por el momento no se han añadido pautas para expresiones regulares._
+_Por el momento no se han añadido recomendaciones para expresiones regulares._

 ### <a name="metaprogramming">Metaprogramación</a>